MV Island G̲wawis: Naming controversy

-The name Island Gwawis received backlash from Snuneymuxw First Nation.
+The name Island G̲wawis received backlash from Snuneymuxw First Nation.
 On the day after the name was released, Chief Mike Wyse issued a statement saying that he was "saddened and frustrated" that the ferry company "decided to choose a racist and discriminatory path riddled with colonial acts that is woefully inflammatory and offensive to building a relationship between" them and BC Ferries.
-The indigenous group believed that the vessel should have been named in the Snuneymuxw language, as the ferry would be sailing in their traditional waters.
+The Indigenous group believed that the vessel should have been named in the Snuneymuxw language, as the ferry would be sailing in their traditional waters.
 BC Ferries noted that vessels are no longer named by their service regions, and are standardized, likely to be moved around the fleet when needed.

 Service history

-Island Gwawis entered service with her sister ship on April 12, 2022, replacing on the Nanaimo-Gabriola Island route.
+Island G̲wawis entered service with her sister ship on April 12, 2022, replacing on the Nanaimo-Gabriola Island route.
 The vessel overnights next to the Nanaimo Harbour ferry terminal.